cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 Now, we need to get the password for our argoCD server to perform the deployment.

-To do that, we have a pre-requisite which is jq.
-Install it by the command below.
+To do that, we need a pre-requisite which is jq.
+This has already been Installed or you can install it using the command below.
 ```
 sudo apt install jq -y
 ```